jcfk/vim-mdkasten/README.md

 Each element of this list is the metadata for one zettelkasten instance.
 The *zettelkasten root directory* is the location of the zettellkasten.
 Markdown files under this point and not in a pruned directory are called *zettelkasten files*.
-See "search" for info on priorities.

 Inside any zettelkasten file `/path/to/kasten/file1.md`, you can include **relative links**: